apachecn/geeksforgeeks-dsal-zh/new/print-all-subarrays-with-0-sum.md

     vector<pair<int, int> > out = findSubArrays(arr, n);

-    // if we didn’t find any subarray with 0 sum,
+    // if we didn't find any subarray with 0 sum,
-    // then subarray doesn’t exists if (out.size() == 0)
+    // then subarray doesn't exists if (out.size() == 0)
         cout << "No subarray exists";
     else